ErStro/SBDD24/README.md

 Batch_Docking is the folder where I have the Python script, the 1a4g pbd and pdbtq files, the sdf files for the ligands and the decoys, and the folders of Ligands and Decoys, which contain the pdbqt files for ligands and decoys.

-# addtotors is used to ensure that rotatable bonds are correctly identified and marked in the receptor, and then correctly identified in the file conversion.
+Note: addtotors is used to ensure that rotatable bonds are correctly identified and marked in the receptor, and then correctly identified in the file conversion.